polkadot-developers/polkadot-docs/tutorials/accounts/identity.md

 To set a sub-identity, follow the steps outlined in the [Steps to set a sub-identity](https://support.polkadot.network/support/solutions/articles/65000181991-how-to-set-identities-for-sub-accounts#Steps-to-set-a-sub-identity){target=\_blank} guide on the Polkadot support page.

 ## Registrars

+### Becoming a Registrar

+To become a registrar, you need to submit a pre-image and proposal on [OpenGov](https://wiki.polkadot.network/docs/learn-guides-polkadot-opengov){target=\_blank}.
+After that, you should wait for people to vote on it.
+For the best results, it’s recommended to write a post about your identity and intentions beforehand.
+Then, once the proposal is in the queue, you can ask people to endorse it so that it gets ahead in the referendum queue.